 \section{Statistical fit}

+Before describing our modelling, we note that not all the detected masers lie perfectly along the midline; instead, they are spread in the vicinity of it.
+In order to take into account this scattering, we followed Herrnstein et al. (\cite{Herrnstein05}) and introduced into our model a small dispersion azimuthal angle $\delta\varphi$ responsible for the distribution of the masers close to the midline of the disk.
+We fixed this scattering angle by scanning its reasonable possible values in statistical estimations and choosing the smallest one that renders a reduced $\chi ^{2}$ close to unity.

-In this paper, we apply a Bayesian statistical treatment to observational data based on the Monte Carlo method that uses Markov chains.
-This treatment consists of a least squares $\chi ^{2}$ fit of the $M/D$ ratio, $z_{rec}$ and the displacement of both $x-$ and $y-$offsets of the central object which is given by{
+That being said, in this paper, we applied a Bayesian statistical treatment to observational data based on the Monte Carlo method that uses Markov chains.
+This treatment consists of a least squares $\chi ^{2}$ fit of the $M/D$ ratio, $z_{rec}$, and the displacement of both $x-$ and $y-$offsets of the central object, which is given by